Annual conferences within Methodism

 An annual conference is a regional decision-making body within various Methodist denominations.
-Conferences are a key characteristic of the connectional system of government in Methodism.
+Conferences are a key characteristic of the connexional (connectional) system of government in Methodism.
 Annual conferences are composed primarily of the clergy members and a lay member or members from each charge (a charge is one or more churches served by a minister under appointment by the bishop).
 Each conference is a geographical division.
 In general, the smaller states in the United States hold one conference each, while larger states often include two or more conferences.
 Several annual conferences are held in other nations as well.

-Allegheny Wesleyan Methodist Church
+Allegheny Wesleyan Methodist Connection

 With regard to the membership of Annual Conferences of the Allegheny Wesleyan Methodist Connection, the 2014 Book of Discipline states:

 Evangelical Wesleyan Church

 In the Evangelical Wesleyan Church, two annual conferences exist, the Eastern Annual Conference and the Western Annual Conference.
 It is presided over by a bishop.
 Annual Conferences in the EWC are invested with the responsibility of reviewing candidates for holy orders.